EDITING, CONSULTING & MEMOIR COACHING

 A developmental edit focuses on the big-picture to assess how your project is working overall.
 I’ll review your story structure, pacing, character development, the balance of scene and reflection, connective tissue holding it together, and how your main themes are developing.

 You will receive a 2-5 page edit letter (depending on the length of work submitted for review) to assess what is working well and what areas need strengthening.
 I’ll address structure, tension, subtext and dialogue (where relevant), sensory details and provide detailed suggestions for revising your work.

 A developmental and line edit includes a big-picture assessment (see above) plus in-line comments, notes, questions, and suggestions for sections that would benefit from cutting or expanding.

-Maybe you started writing your memoir because you knew you had a story you wanted to tell and you were certain you were ready to share it.
-But now, several months or years into the process you feel stuck.
-You’ve learned that memoir is about meaning-making and pattern-noticing but you’re not sure you’re on the right track or gone far enough.
+Maybe you started writing your memoir because you knew you had a story you wanted to tell, and you were sure you were ready to share it.
+But now, several months or years into the process, you feel stuck.
+You’ve learned that memoir is about meaning-making and pattern-noticing, but you’re not sure you’re on the right track or that you’ve gone far enough.
 You may even be questioning whether your story is worth telling after all.

 That’s where I come in.
 I love helping memoirists recharge and center themselves again.
 I can help you dig a little deeper and tease out aspects of your story you might not have spent much time on or weren’t as aware of; the divided self and the hidden parts that add depth and tension to your manuscript and help the reader better understand what’s at stake for you, the memoirist.